Wright-McLeish leads Maine against Albany (NY) after 20-point game | WTOP News

 , ; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Maine visits the Albany (NY) Great Danes after Ja’Shonte Wright-McLeish scored 20 points in Maine’s 69-60 loss to the Binghamton Bearcats.
+BOTTOM LINE: Maine plays the Albany (NY) Great Danes after Ja’Shonte Wright-McLeish scored 20 points in Maine’s 69-60 loss to the Binghamton Bearcats.

-The Great Danes have gone 3-5 in home games.
-Albany (NY) is third in the America East in team defense, allowing 65.2 points while holding opponents to 42.9% shooting.
+The Great Danes are 3-5 on their home court.
+Albany (NY) averages 12.2 turnovers per game and is 5-5 when it has fewer turnovers than its opponents.

 The Black Bears are 1-10 in America East play.
-Maine has a 0-2 record in one-possession games.
+Maine is 3-11 in games decided by at least 10 points.

-The Great Danes and Black Bears face off Wednesday for the first time in conference play this season.
+The Great Danes and Black Bears match up Wednesday for the first time in America East play this season.

-TOP PERFORMERS: Jamel Horton is shooting 42.4% and averaging 11.8 points for the Great Danes.
-Matt Cerruti is averaging 1.7 made 3-pointers over the last 10 games for Albany (NY).
+TOP PERFORMERS: Jamel Horton is averaging 11.8 points and four assists for the Great Danes.
+Matt Cerruti is averaging 14.1 points over the last 10 games for Albany (NY).

-Vukasin Masic is shooting 38.0% from beyond the arc with 1.7 made 3-pointers per game for the Black Bears, while averaging 9.4 points and 3.1 assists.
-Maks Kalnjscek is averaging 12.9 points over the past 10 games for Maine.
+Vukasin Masic is scoring 9.4 points per game with 3.7 rebounds and 3.1 assists for the Black Bears.
+Maks Kalnjscek is averaging 12.9 points and 2.8 rebounds while shooting 47.3% over the last 10 games for Maine.

 LAST 10 GAMES: Great Danes: 6-4, averaging 64.4 points, 30.9 rebounds, 9.6 assists, 6.5 steals and 2.5 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 60.6 points per game.